FilipaGo/payup-app-prototype-principle/README.md

 Notice that the app only runs on Mac.

 ## Running prototype on iOS Device
-If you’d like to see and interact with the prototype on your iOS device, install [Principle Mirror](https://itunes.apple.com/us/app/principle-mirror-ui-design/id991911319?ls=1&mt=8) and download the .prd file.
+If you’d like to see and interact with the prototype on your iOS device, install [Principle Mirror](https://itunes.apple.com/us/app/principle-mirror-ui-design/id991911319?ls=1&mt=8) and download the .prd file (09_bot-walkthrough.prd file).
 Safari will show an "Open in Principle" button.

 ***

 If you’re having trouble seeing the prototype, check out [Principle Docs](http://principleformac.com/docs.html#sharing) for more information.

 ## Pitch Deck and Other Stuff
-To know more about this project, check out the [Pitch Deck](_docs_readme/pitch_payup.key "PayUp Keynote Pitch Deck").
+To know more about this project, download the [Pitch Deck](_docs_readme/pitch_payup.key "PayUp Keynote Pitch Deck").

 <img src="https://raw.githubusercontent.com/FilipaGo/payup-app-prototype-principle/master/_images_readme/payup-bot.gif" width="363" height="427" />